GryllsAddons/GryllsExpBar/README.md

 /geb or /gryllsexpbar

 ### Description:<br>
-This addon adds a simple Blizz like configurable experience and reputation bar<br>
+This addon adds a simple configurable experience and reputation bar<br>
 The addon settings will save per character<br>

 ### Features:<br>